kaustubhd93/exp-labs/learning-ui-basics/notes.md

 - ```div``` and ```span``` are container elements.
 They do not affect the semantic structure of an html document.
 - However they do provide a hook for adding CSS styles to arbitrary sections of a web page.

+# Class-selectors:

+- They let you apply css styles to a specific HTML element.
+- They let you differentiate between elements of the same type like div.
+- They require 2 things:
+    - A class attribute in the html element.
+    - A matching css selector in your stylesheet.
+- The standard naming convention is **lowercase with hyphens** if the name is too big.
+- You can declare one more class inside the element.
+Ensure the css block comes after the main class attribute.
+In this class you can add new properties or even override existing ones.
+- The order in which we specify the class attribute in the html element does not matter.

+## Descendant selectors:

+- They let you target only those elements who are inside another element like ```<em>``` or ```<strong>```.
+- You can nest Descendant selectors as deep as you want but do not overdo it.
+It will compromise the code readability.

+# Pseudo classes

+## For Links

+- We can set a different property for a link when it is visted, clicked or someone hovers over it.
+- It has to be in this order: a:link, a:visited, a:hover, a:active.

+## For Button

+- It has a similar format as above; .class_name:link/visited/hover/active.

+> NOTE: There is a bunch of pseudo classes at our disposal: Check this link  https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes

+#